apmckinlay/natureapp/herps/bullsnake.md

 Bullsnake prefer the loose sandy soil of **prairies**, **deserts**, and **agricultural areas** and can be found wherever **rodents** are abundant.

-Bullsnake can be mistaken for [Rattlesnake](/herps/ratlsnak/) which they mimic by flattening their head and rattling their tail in bushes or leaves.
+**Could it be?** Bullsnake can be mistaken for [Rattlesnake](/herps/ratlsnak/) which they mimic by flattening their head and rattling their tail in bushes or leaves.
 [Rattlesnake](/herps/ratlsnak/) are shorter with a heavier body and vertical, cat-like eyes.

 **Did you know?** Bullsnake spend so much time in the summer sunning themselves that they can develop skin cancer.